-A bank statement is a document that summarizes all the transactions that have taken place in your bank account over a period of a month.
-The purpose of a bank statement is to record and track all your banking activities – that way you can monitor all the money that is coming in and out of your account.
+For individuals, the purpose of a bank statement is to record and track all your banking activities – that way, you can monitor all the money coming in and out of your account.

-How to Get a Bank Statement
+How to get a bank statement

 - Log in to your account through the bank’s website or mobile app.